Meet the team

 Ms Liz Richards

-Liz is a chartered accountant, having qualified with Ernst & Young after an early career with Lloyds Bank.
+Liz is a chartered accountant, having qualified with EY, after an early career with Lloyds Bank.

-She was formerly Chief Financial Officer of Callcredit, the credit reference agency, and a founder member of the board which led the business from start-up to a significant private equity exit in 2014.
+She was formerly Chief Financial Officer of Callcredit (now TransUnion), the consumer credit reference agency, and a founder member of the board which led the business from start-up to a significant private equity exit.

-Liz currently sits as a non-executive director and audit committee chair of the LINK Scheme, Tracsis plc and Leeds Trinity University, where she also sits on the remuneration committee.
+Liz currently sits as a non-executive director and audit committee chair of Dotdigital plc, with previous non-executive roles with LINK Scheme, Tracsis plc and Leeds Trinity University.